coderedcorp/coderedcms/docs/getting_started/tutorial07.rst

 generalized heading for the category.
 Then we would click the **Add Classifier Terms** button to begin adding the sub-categories below that main term.

+**Save** and Add more Classifiers for type of health issues and types of content.
+Here's our editor after those additions:

 .. figure:: images/tut07/page_edit_classifiers.jpeg
     :alt: The Classifiers that we added.

     The edit screen for the Classifiers that we added.

-**Save** and Add more Classifiers for type of health issues and types of content if you so choose.

 .. note::
     We realize that you could decide that you want to add Classifiers in the middle of building your pages.